 A key component to marketing your property brand is creating buyer (or guest) personas so you can tailor your marketing efforts accordingly.
-You need to understand who your guests are, why they’re choosing to book with you, and their main reason for travel so you can get a sense of how to direct your marketing efforts.The answers to these questions will help you develop guest segments and will provide powerful data to improve your marketing strategy and increase sales activity.
+You need to understand who your guests are, why they’re choosing to book with you, and their main reason for travel so you can get a sense of how to direct your marketing efforts.The answers to these questions will help you develop guest segments and will provide powerful data to improve your marketing strategy and sales activity.

 Your photos should help potential guests imagine themselves at your property.
 This emotional appeal will get people more engaged with your listing and help increase your revenue.
-In fact, in a study done by Visual Web Optimizer, larger images were shown to increase sales by 9.46%.
+In fact, in a study done by Visual Web Optimizer, larger images were shown to boost bookings by 9.46%.
 So when it comes to images, it’s good to remember that the higher the quality the higher your direct sales will be.

 Making your website responsive and adaptive for mobile is no longer an option, it’s a necessity.
 Almost half (45%) of bookings made on online travel agencies are done on a smartphone or tablet, while up 80% of last-minute hotel bookings take place via mobile.
-Simply put, if you want to get more bookings and increase hotel sales, having a mobile-ready site is a must.
+Simply put, if you want to get more bookings and increase hotel revenue, having a mobile-ready site is a must.

 The widespread nature of mobile technology is also changing consumers’ expectations.
 It’s not enough to have a shrunken version of your website as you mobile page.
 Your mobile site needs to have its own unique design.
 Millennials and Gen Z-ers especially expect a speedy, sleek, and personalized mobile experience.
-If you don’t optimize your site for mobile, you’re missing out on a huge opportunity to grow your hotel sales.
+If you don’t optimize your site for mobile, you’re missing out on a huge opportunity to grow your hotel profit.